kevinbrivio/kevinbrivio/README.md

 <h3 align="left">About me</h3>

-* 🎨 Mobile Programmer who loves React, React Native and Swift.
+* 🎨 Mobile Programmer who loves React Native and Swift.

 * 🔥 I really love the thrill of making what I want possible!